WKogut98/WirSprawiedliwosci/README.md

 # This repository only contains the source code and config files
-Game assets, plugins directory, binaries are not part of the repository.
+Game assets, plugins directory, binaries etc. are not part of the repository.

 ## unresolved bugs